kubernetes/community/contributors/devel/sig-testing/testing-strategy.md

     - **Blocking:** Prevents merging if tests fail.
 Use cautiously due to potential project-wide impact.
 We aim to have a very high bar on these jobs and ask for proof of stability, reliability and performance.
     - **Non-Blocking/Informational:** Provides feedback without blocking merges.
+- **Postsubmit:** Runs after code is merged.
+Useful for building artifacts.
 - **Periodic:** Runs at scheduled intervals.
 Ideal for monitoring trends and catching regressions.
-- **Postsubmit:** Runs after code is merged.
-Useful for building artifacts.

-#### SIG-Release Blocking and Informing jobs
+#### SIG Release Blocking and Informing jobs

-SIG-release maintains two sets of jobs that decide whether the release is
+SIG Release maintains two sets of jobs that decide whether the release is
 healthy: Blocking and Informing.

 If your feature or area is critical for the release please follow the instructions provided in https://github.com/kubernetes/sig-release/blob/master/release-blocking-jobs.md to promote your periodic jobs to be Blocking or Informing.